-The new four-car trains have walk-through carriages, air-conditioning, USB charging points, WiFi real-time information screens and better accessibility.
-They can carry almost 700 people - double the capacity of the old two-car diesel trains that had been operating on the route.
+The new four-car trains have walk-through carriages, air-conditioning, USB charging points, free Wi-Fi, live information screens and more wheelchair spaces.
+They can carry almost 700 people - double the number of the old two-car diesel trains that had been operating on the route.
 They are also much better for air quality and the environment.

 Services now run every 15 minutes for most of the day.

 For those of you who were caught up in the delay in bringing the new trains into service, we would like to thank you for your patience.

 The Mayor of London, Sadiq Khan, has secured a month of free travel on London Overground's Gospel Oak to Barking services.
 This is being funded by Bombardier Transportation which makes the new trains.

 You must have a valid ticket or validated Oyster, contactless card or device to travel on this route during the month of free travel.
 If you don't, you may be charged a penalty fare.